Yoona8/web-links/src/questions.md

 8. Make an example of good observable usage with interval observable.
 9. What are operators and why do we need to use them?
 10. How to use operators?
+## Programming languages theory
+1. What are the error types in programming languages?
+2. How computers are organized?
+3. What is virtual machine?
+4. What is the difference between compilation and interpretation?
+5. What is virtual machines hierarchy?
+6. What are translation steps?
+7. What are the basic programme analysis steps?